-Robert H. Scott III is professor of economics and finance in the Department of Economics, Finance, and Real Estate.
+Robert H. Scott III is professor in the Department of Economics, Finance, and Real Estate.
 He teaches Business Statistics; Money, Credit, and Financial Institutions; Macroeconomics and Financial Analysis using Bloomberg.
 He has published articles in the Journal of Economic Issues, Review of Social Economy, Challenge, Journal of Family and Economic Issues, Focus, Journal of Economic Education, Journal of Financial Education, and others.
-His research interests include credit cards, consumer debt, financial literacy, small business financing, ecological economics and Kenneth Boulding.
+His research interests include credit cards, consumer debt, financial literacy, small business financing, real estate, ecological economics and Kenneth Boulding.
 He is the author of Kenneth Boulding: A Voice Crying in the Wilderness (2015) published by Palgrave Macmillan and included in their Great Thinkers in Economics book series.